 7. Chinese Stinky Tofu

 Stinky tofu is a popular Asian street food.
-The process of making stinky tofu involves fermenting fresh tofu in a special environment to create a distinct flavor.
+The process of making stinky tofu involves fermenting fresh tofu in a special environment to create a unique flavor.
 What tourists remember most when talking about this popular dish is its characteristic musty smell.

 Often sold at night markets or on the street, stinky tofu is said by food connoisseurs to be more delicious the stronger the smell.